Berry Petroleum Corporation (BRY)'s Financial Results Comparing With SandRidge Mississippian Trust I (NYSE:SDT) | New Business Observer

 |18.3%

 The shares of both Berry Petroleum Corporation and SandRidge Mississippian Trust I are owned by institutional investors at 7.64% and 1.1% respectively.
-0.4% are Berry Petroleum Corporation’s share owned by insiders.
-Competitively, insiders own roughly 26.89% of SandRidge Mississippian Trust I’s shares.
+Berry Petroleum Corporation’s share held by insiders are 0.4%.
+Comparatively, SandRidge Mississippian Trust I has 26.89% of it’s share held by insiders.

 Performance